LDSorg/backend-oauth2-ruby-sinatra-example/README.md

-ldsorg-ruby-sdk
+lds-connect-ruby
 ===============

-A ruby library for connecting with lds.org through ldsauth / oauth2.
+Connecting with lds.org through oauth2 using Ruby

+TODO
+===

 The library should work in two ways: connect directly by entering a username and password (commandline use) or via OAuth2.